maoosi/prisma-appsync/docs/demo/_user.md

 ### Creating a single User

-Single User create mutations can take one input:
+Single User create mutations take one input:

 -   `data`: `UserCreateInput!` A required object type specifying the data to create a new record.